The Local Area

 York is a historic walled city, and should be a must visit for anyone coming to Yorkshire.
 It is an hour and 20-minute drive from Hornsea with easy bus and train links.

-With its Gothic 13th-Century Cathedral, medieval buildings and array of museums, York has plenty to keep you entertained.
+With its Gothic 13th-Century Cathedral, medieval buildings and an array of museums, York has plenty to keep you entertained.
 The Jorvik Centre explores the cities Viking past and is a favourite among families and history lovers, while The York Dungeon tells the more gruesome side of the city’s story.
 For those of you that aren’t interested in history, learn to be a chocolatier at York’s Chocolate Story or visit the acclaimed National Railway Museum.

 York is also great for shopping, with all of the major highstreets shops and a lot of quirky independents.
 It’s home to the oldest shopping street in England, The Shambles, which even has its own Harry Potter shop.